 Over the past 5 years, I have seen a radical improvement in my English skills.
 My English is not perfect, and you can even point out grammatical mistakes in this blog post.
 However, my tips will give you confidence and drastically reduce errors.

-When I was growing up, I was suggested to read books to improve my English and vocabulary.
-Somehow, I wasn’t comfortable with books.
+When I was growing up, I was adviced to read books to improve my English and vocabulary.
+But I wasn’t comfortable reading books.
 They are still one of the best ways to improve your English, however, I want to suggest few other exercises which you can do to improve your written & spoken skills, while keeping yourself entertained and gaining knowledge at the same time.

 - Watch American & British TV shows (sitcoms and drama).
 I'll suggest a few below.
 Start watching initially with subtitles, and slowly stop using them.
 Whenever you encounter a new word, pause the video, search the meaning and then resume watching

 - Read blog posts.
 Lots and lots of blog posts.
 Pick any topic (eg. Technology) and start reading